Contributed by Prof. Dr. Nazeer Ahmed, PhD

 The Allahabad address was a milestone on the road to partition.
 Iqbal gave a concrete philosophical foundation for the two-nation theory and was a source of inspiration for Jinnah.
 Iqbal was the principal figure who convinced Jinnah to return to India in 1935 from his retirement in England and lead the Muslim League.
 Upon Iqbal’s death in 1938, Jinnah eulogized him: ‘He was undoubtedly one of the greatest poets, philosophers and seers of humanity of all times…to me he was a personal friend, philosopher and guide and as such the main source of my inspiration and spiritual support’.

 Meanwhile the British sponsored a series of round table conferences in London to hammer out a compromise between the various contestants on the Indian scene.
 These conferences revealed how deep were the divisions between the principal religious communities on how to share power in an independent India.
 The first round table conference in 1930 was attended by Gandhi, Jinnah, Ambedkar, Agha Khan, Malaviya, Sarojini Naidu as well as representatives from the Akali Dal and Hindu Mahasabha.
 The main issues on the table were a dominion status for India, separate electorates and electoral weights for Muslims and other minorities, preservation of statutory Muslim majorities in the Punjab and Bengal, federal structure in a future constitution, and separate representation for the so called untouchables.
 There was no meeting of the minds on these issues and the conference broke down.
 Gandhi launched a civil disobedience movement and many Congress workers were arrested.
 A labor government came to power in London in 1931, released the Congress workers and called a second round table conference.
 Jinnah was by now fed up with Indian politics and he did not attend.
 The second conference also broke down.
+Gandhi insisted that he was the sole representative for all “Hindus” and there was no need for separate representation for the “untouchables”.
+This was a master stroke by a shrewd politician to consolidate majoritarian rule in the subcontinent.
 A third round table conference called in 1932 was boycotted by the Congress party and nothing was accomplished.

 The failure of the Indian parties to come to an agreement prompted the British to advance their own ideas for self government.
 The communal award of 1932 accepted the principle of separate electorates for the Muslims, Sikhs and Christians.
 Bowing to the demand of the Muslim Leaguers from UP for greater representation, the communal award increased Muslim representation in the UP legislature to 30 percent while their population was only 20 percent.
 To compensate for this increase, the representation of Muslims in the Muslim majority provinces of Punjab and Bengal was decreased.
 In the Punjab, Muslims constituted 60 percent of the population and their representation in the provincial legislature was decreased to 50 percent.
 In Bengal, the Muslims constituted 55 percent of the population and their representation was decreased to 40 percent.
 Muslim politics in north India was as yet immature, dominated by zamindari interests in UP.
 The end result of their bargaining with the British was a loss of majority in all of the erstwhile provinces.
 It showed the futility of political horse trading to achieve increased representation for Muslims in regions where they were a small minority.
 The process worked both ways.
 Increased power for the Muslim nawabs and zamindars of UP would mean decreased power for the Muslims of the pivotal states of Punjab and Bengal.